 I began working at LeTourneau University in 2005, and have served in many different roles within Student Life.
 Over the years, I have served as Resident Director for about a third of campus (Pennsylvania Hall, Mabee Hall, the Quad - Durham, Carpenter, Howe, & McKinley Houses - and the Apartments).
 Since 2009, I have provided oversight to Housing and the ResHall facilities across campus.

 Working at LeTourneau has been a homecoming for me.
 I graduated from LETU in 2003 with a Bachelor of Science in Mathematics.
 From there I went to Baylor University and earned my Master of Science in Education, concentrating in Student Services Administration.
 In October of 2005, my wife Katie and I were married in her hometown in Wisconsin.
 We met here at LETU as students.
-I grew up in Baltimore, Maryland, for the first half of my childhood, then in Houston after my family moved to Texas.
+I grew up in Baltimore, Maryland for the first half of my childhood, then outside of Houston after my family moved to Texas.